AriFordsham/GHCWiki/status/ghc-8.2.1.md

 ### Back-end and runtime system

 - **Compact regions** (Giovanni Campagna, Edward Yang, [ Phab:D1264](https://phabricator.haskell.org/D1264), [ paper](http://ezyang.com/papers/ezyang15-cnf.pdf)).
 This runtime system feature allows a referentially "closed" set of heap objects to be collected into a "compact region", allowing cheaper garbage collection, heap-object sharing between processes, and the possibility of inexpensive serialization.
+There is also a follow up patch by Simon Marlow, [ Phab:D2751](https://phabricator.haskell.org/D2751), which substantially improves over our original implementation.

 - **Refactoring and improvements to the cost-center profiler** (Ben Gamari, [ Phab:D1722](https://phabricator.haskell.org/D1722)): Allow heap profiler samples to be directed to the GHC eventlog, allowing correlation with other program events, enabling easier analysis by tooling and eventual removal of the old, rather crufty `.hp` profile format.